luarvic/click2approve/README.md

 ### Server-Side API

-The API exposes the HTTP endpoints used by the UI and implements the approval workflow, identity, file, and notification behavior.
+The API exposes the HTTP endpoints used by the UI and implements workflow, identity, file, discussion, and notification behavior.

 It is written in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) and
 uses: